dolphindb/Tutorials_EN/streaming_tutorial.md

 sizeInMemory->0
 //Whether asynchronous mode is enabled: asynWrite->true
-//The total number of rows of the streaming table: totalSize->0
+//The total number of rows of the stream table: totalSize->0
 //Whether the data is persisted with compression: compress->true